Posted on January 9, 2023 by Dina Miller

 The Lake Michigan shore invites a quick respite or overnight for eastbound travelers at this Michigan City exit, also a popular stop for those who love casino thrills and great shopping finds.
 Hit the beach at Washington Park, the tables at Blue Chip Casino or the host of shops at Lighthouse Place Premium Outlets.

-(Use Exit 49 to access Michigan City if westbound.
-This exit if eastbound)
+(Use this exit to access Michigan City if eastbound, use Exit 49 to access Michigan City if westbound.)

 Love shopping and fun?
 If you’re headed west, make a quick (or longer) exit here.
 In Michigan City, dip your toes in Lake Michigan at Washington Park, play at Blue Chip Casino or shop at Lighthouse Place Premium Outlets.

-(Use Exit 39 to access Michigan City if westbound.
-This exit if eastbound)
+(Use Exit 49 to access Michigan City if westbound.
+Use Exit 39 if eastbound)

 Don’t miss a chance to see South Bend’s legendary University of Notre Dame just off Exit 77.
 In a short stop, you can walk the